-The latest update to the Makecode editor brings with it a number of new features and some UI changes.
+The October 2018 version 1 update to the Makecode editor brought with it a number of new features and some UI changes.
 Here's a handy before and after guide to what's new.

 Previous programs still work